-Due to the many challenges and limitations that schools are experiencing during the pandemic, Students for Zero Waste Week has been cancelled for spring 2021.
-We look forward to planning the campaign for spring 2022.
+Due to continued COVID-related challenges and limitations that schools are experiencing, Students for Zero Waste Week has been cancelled for spring 2022.
+We look forward to planning the campaign for spring 2023.
 In the meantime, we hope you will continue to find ways to reduce waste in your homes and communities as you "Go Green and Think Blue".

 REGISTER now for the 2020 Students for Zero Waste Week campaign March 16 - April 24, 2020*

 Register here for Students for Zero Waste Week 2020 Orientation webinar, March 13th, 1-2pm PDT.
 If you are unable to attend the March 13th webinar and/or would prefer to view a video at your convenience, view the previously recorded orientation webinar below.”